spu-python-203/class-materials/weeks/week-02/README.md

 ### Multiple Python Versions

+We will cover why not to use system python, and why we need to have multiple versions of python in our computer.

 #### Why not the system python?

 Some operating systems have python already.
 In Linux or OSX, typing `python` into console will bring you to python2 REPL.